 Tuesday is for Preaching

 I love this presentation of gospel truth not only for its clarity but also for its pastoral sensitivity.
-Doesn’t sound like Anselm had any problem with substitutionary atonement to me.
+Some in our time want to say that the Reformation doctrine of the atonement is a new thing.
+Anselm predates the Reformation by 400 years and it doesn’t sound like Anselm had any problem with substitutionary atonement to me.

 I used this particular presentation with my father in the last months of his life.
 It gave me, and I believe him, great comfort.